OIRL/tuDHM/index.md

 ### Credits
 * tuDHM is developed in MATLAB (2020). version 7.10.0 (R2020a).
 Natick, Massachusetts: The MathWorks Inc.

 * For the unwrapping step, tuDHM implements the code developed by *M.A.
-Herraez et.al.* and implemented by *M. F. Kasim*
+Herraez et. al.* and implemented by *M. F. Kasim*

 M. A. Herraez, D. R. Burton, M. J. Lalor, and M. A. Gdeisat, "Fast two-dimensional phase-unwrapping algorithm based on sorting by reliability following a noncontinuous path", Applied Optics, Vol. 41, Issue 35, pp. 7437-7444 (2002).